aronp/CMST/README.md

 * **Planck-taper (LIGO Standard):** Theoretically perfect flatness, but relies on **piecewise "stitching"** of functions.
 This creates impulsive "kicks" (discontinuities) in higher-order derivatives (Jerk/Snap) and makes hardware optimization difficult.

 ### 🔬 Theoretical Basis: CMST Theory
 This window is an implementation of **CMST (Cosh Moment Sturm Transform)**.
-Unlike standard windows which are often heuristic curve-fits, the Hyper-CMST window is constructed as a **Geometric Mollifier** with three rigorous guarantees:
+Unlike standard windows which are often heuristic curve-fits, the CMST window is constructed as a **Geometric Mollifier** with three rigorous guarantees:

 1.  **Analytically Sound ($C^\infty$):**
     The function is infinitely differentiable with no discontinuities in any derivative $f^{(n)}$.
 This eliminates the "spectral ringing" and mechanical jerk caused by piecewise functions like the Planck-taper or Tukey window.